Mastering Python Package Management with pip3 (with examples)

 Explanation:

-• package: The name of the package that you want to install.
+• package: Replace this placeholder with the actual name of the package you wish to install.

 Use case 2: Install a specific version of a package